bcaffo/ds4bme_intro/syllabus.md

     1. Classification with one continuous predictor and thresholding
     2. Simple regression prediction through the origin
     3. Loss functions, squared error, cross entropy
-    4. Example with MRI cloud data : predicting Age from the HCP data and total brain volume
+    4. Example with voxel data
     5. Computational topics, loading a simple dataset into a python notebook and creating a simple prediction algorithm
 2. Linear separable models
     1. Least squares prediction in a linear model
     2. Binary least squares prediction with cross entropy error.
-    3. Example with MRI cloud data : predicting siamese networks with linear models
+    3. Example
     4. Computational topics, building a linear model in python
 3. Simple neural networks
     1. Correspondence between network diagrams and loss functions
     2. Example: fitting XOR with a neural network
     3. Example: linear regression as a one layer
     4. Example: binary logistic regression as a one layer NN
-    5. Example with MRI cloud data : siamese network prediction from the HCP data
+    5. Example with MRI cloud data
     6. Computational topics: installing pytorch (or TF?), pip or conda, ...
 4. Deep neural networks
     1. Fitting and back propagation